 Since joining UCI, Rodriguez has spearheaded the acquisition of exclusive Spanish-language media rights to some of the most important properties and tournaments in sports, including Major League Soccer, the U.S., Mexican and Canadian national teams, including World Cup Qualifiers, UEFA national team competitions, CONCACAF Gold Cup and Champions League, Copa América Centenario, and 11 of the 18 teams that comprise the Liga MX Mexican soccer League.
 Under his leadership, Univision Deportes has expanded its portfolio to include the Formula 1 World Championship, Top Rank boxing, the World Series of Boxing, a renewed digital partnership with the NFL and a multimedia partnership with the NBA.
 Rodriguez also led Univision Deportes to win three Sport Emmy Awards for the first time in the company’s history.

-Under Rodriguez’ leadership, UDN (Univision Deportes Network) has become the No. 1 Spanish-language sports network in the country, just four years since its debut, and is consistently among the top five sports networks in the country, regardless of language.
-Rodriguez was also responsible of delivering the most successful FIFA World Cup broadcast in the United States to date and has invested in a renowned talent roster, state of the art production sets and studios, and cutting edge technology, including new technology to produce live sports telecasts remotely.
+Under Rodriguez’ guidance, UDN (Univision Deportes Network) has become the No. 1 Spanish-language sports network in the country, just five years since its debut, and is consistently among the top five sports networks in the country, regardless of language.
+Rodriguez was also responsible of delivering the most successful FIFA World Cup broadcast in the United States to date.
+Under his leadership, Univision Deportes has been recognized with three Sports Emmy® awards for excellence is sports coverage.
+He has invested in a renowned talent roster, state of the art production sets and studios, and cutting-edge technology, including new technology to produce live sports telecasts remotely.

 Rodriguez is the recipient of the 2015 Navigator Award, a Cynopsis Sports executive of the year recognition, and has been recognized twice by CableFax as “Most Influential Minorities in Cable” and was named the Sports Business Journal “50 Most Influential” list for 2015.
 He is founder of Con Pelotas, A.C., a non-profit organization which gives away soccer balls to children in southern Mexico.